ulgenklc/Neuronal_Cascades/docs/source/Tutorial.rst

     As the refractory period is nonzero, complexity of the system increases exponentially.

-Looking at the contagion size
+Looking at the cascade size
 *************************************
 We can plot the size of the active nodes as a function of time.